- Date:

 To get an idea of average solar system costs by size, go to the Solar Choice Commercial Price Index(opens in a new window).

-Solar Savvy Tip: Electricity distributors may limit the size of solar systems connected into their grid.
+Solar Savvy Tip: Electricity distributors may limit the size of solar systems connected to their grid.
 Confirm the process for larger systems with your distributor.

 Shading can impact the performance of your panels.
 It is important to work with your installer to design a system where shading has minimal impact.